-The playground here is spread out into various zones, each designated for various ages (2 to 5, 5 to 8).
+The playground here is divided into various zones, designated by age (2 to 5, 5 to 8).
 All offer opportunities to climb and slide with equipment positioned over rubber mats or blue foam for cushioning.
-There are swings as well, and the entire play area is fenced in with gated entrance points.
+The entire play area is fenced in with gated entrance points.

-THE GROUNDS Kids and adults alike can use outdoor chess tables, play shuffleboard or pitch horseshoes.
+THE GROUNDS Kids and adults alike can use outdoor chess tables or play shuffleboard.
 If you were hoping to include your dog in the day’s fun, the park has a dog run and there are baseball diamonds and handball courts as well.
-Come in the winter and ice skate, or swim during the summer in either the Olympic-sized pool, kiddie pool or diving pool (as of July 3, Nassau County has reopened this public pool; open to county residents only).
-You will see a nine-hole golf course for adults, but there also a nine-hole mini-golf course for kids; the course may be closed due to health mandates, so ask the the main office to find out if things are running, and if so guests can ask for clubs and balls for no added charge.
+Come in the winter and ice skate (fee), or swim during the summer in either the Olympic-sized pool, kiddie pool or diving pool (June 28-Labor Day; open to county residents only, fee).
+You will see a nine-hole golf course for adults (fee), but there also a casual free nine-hole mini-golf course for kids; and guests can ask for clubs and balls for no added charge.
+Call aead for availability.

 Cedar Creek Park in Seaford

 THE GROUNDS Cedar Creek has a dedicated rink for roller skating or blading, plus a dog run, handball and basketball courts, baseball diamond and turf soccer field.
-The picnic areas have charcoal grills and a number of shelters that should help in case of rain.
-In addition, should your kids be into archery, there is a year-round regulation-sized range open to the public, while hobbyists into remote control planes can come here and fly over a field designated for such activities (which may be currently closed; call ahead to confirm).
+The picnic areas have charcoal grills and a number of shelters (fee).
+In addition, should your kids be into archery, there is a year-round regulation-sized range open to the public (bring your own equipment), while hobbyists into remote control planes can come here and fly over a field designated for such activities.

 Wantagh Park in Wantagh

-Only about 1.5 miles from Cedar Creek Park, the massive play area is divided into zones recommended for kids of varying ages and consists of climbing obstacles, slides, poles and elevated running paths.
+THE FUN The massive play area is divided into zones recommended for kids of varying ages and consists of climbing obstacles, slides, poles and elevated running paths.
 There are four swingsets, two with seats for larger kids and the others with bucket seats for toddlers.
-Part of the playground is a large sand pit that holds climbing and sliding fun, as well as a metal "spider" that connects ladders to a center disc (test with your hand before letting kids climb, in the sun the spider can get pretty hot to the touch).
+Part of the playground is a large sand pit that holds climbing and sliding fun, as well as a metal "spider" that connects ladders to a center disc (test with your hand before letting kids climb, in the sun the spider can become hot to the touch).
 For another unique climbing item, head to the rear of the playground to find a fire truck-inspired obstacle with a small slide attached.

-An extra cool feature about Wantagh Park: Once the younger kids are tired of this set-up, drive deeper through the grounds to find a second playground for ages 2-5 set near the tennis courts and behind the dog run.
+The younger kids will also enjoy a second playground for ages 2-5 set near the tennis courts and behind the dog run.
 This play zone is behind a short castle-style wall and holds a play battleship and tug boat, among other plastic obstacles and climbing items.

-THE GROUNDS Equipped with a water slide and several pools of varying depths, the park’s swimming section (open to county residents only as of July 3) requires guests ages 13 and older to have a Leisure Passport to enter but must still pay $10 ($6 ages 4-17, kids age three and younger are free).
-There’s the aforementioned dog run and basketball courts plus facilities for basketball and baseball/softball.
-The picnic areas have charcoal grills and sheltered areas, and there’s a popular mini-golf course as well (noon-9 p.m.).
-Head to the rear of the park to find a walking path with bay views that extend out as far as Jones Beach and the parkway—and observant guests might notice some very unusual birds flying overhead as green Monk Parakeets have made the park their home.
+THE GROUNDS Equipped with a water slide and several pools of varying depths, the park’s swimming complex (June 28-Labor Day, open to county residents only, call aead for times) requires guests ages 13 and older to have a Leisure Passport to enter but must still pay $10 ($6 ages 4-17, kids age three and younger are free).
+There are basketball courts plus facilities for baseball/softball.
+The picnic areas have charcoal grills and sheltered areas (fee), and there’s a popular mini-golf course as well (fee).
+Head to the rear of the park to find a walking path with bay views of Jones Beach and the parkway—and observant guests might notice some very unusual birds flying overhead as green Monk Parakeets have made the park their home.
 Native to South America, these noisy birds stand out and can be watched in the trees and poking through picnic areas.

 Heritage Park in Mount Sinai

-THE GROUNDS Heritage Park has its Heritage Center event space (reopening July 6; hours are being limited to 5 p.m.-8 p.m.
-Wednesdays, 9 a.m.-1 p.m.
-Saturdays until further notice), but walk around the back to find a nifty walking trail that features a retrospective display of farming equipment that recalls when Mount Sinai was a center of agriculture.
+THE GROUNDS Heritage Park has its Heritage Center event space (hours are being limited to 4 p.m.-7 p.m.
+Wednesdays, 9 a.m.-noon Saturdays until further notice), but walk around the back to find a walking trail that features a retrospective display of farming equipment that recalls when Mount Sinai was a center of agriculture.
 The park itself features rolling meadows large enough for both sunbathers and kite-flyers to coexist.
 There are a turf athletic field and two baseball diamonds plus a walking/jogging/stroller path that winds around most of the space.
 Picnic fans can either set up a blanket on the meadow or sit at benches near a snack shop with restrooms (closed until further notice).